Skip To Content Skip To Menu Skip To Footer

 Photo ID Card

-The application procedure for an ID card generally consists of completing a form, paying a fee (check or money order) and the following documentation:
+The application procedure for an ID card generally consists of completing a form, paying a fee and the following documentation:

-2. Current enrollment verification (request this from International Services)
+2. Current enrollment verification (please request this letter from ISSS)

 3. Your Social Security Card or letter from Social Security indicating they have not made a decision yet, or Social Security rejection letter (if you are not working, you are ineligible for a Social Security card and can obtain a rejection letter)